johnbillion/user-switching/readme.txt

 }, 9, 4 );
 ~~~

+Notes:

-Note that this needs to happen before User Switching's own capability filtering, hence the priority of `9`.
+* This needs to happen before User Switching's own capability filtering, hence the priority of `9`.
+* The `$user` parameter is the currently logged in user.
+* The ID of the target user can be found in `$args[2]`.

 ### Can the ability to switch accounts be denied from users?